3Hren/cocaine-http-proxy/README.md

 ##### High performance and low memory footprint.
 Backed with [Cocaine Framework Rust][cocaine-framework-rust] and [MessagePack][rmp] this HTTP proxy allows to communicate asynchronously with the Cloud applications and services.

-There are load testing results to a geobase service.
+The following load testing results are collected using Yandex Tank, firing proxy that redirects all requests to a Geobase Service.

 The proxy runs on a machine with Intel(R) Xeon(R) CPU E5-2660 0 @ 2.20GHz:

 ![Load Testing][load-img]